 Papaver rhoeas L.

 Common Poppy, Corn Poppy, Corn Rose, Field Poppy, Flanders Poppy, Red Poppy, Red Weed, Shirley's Poppy

 Papaver commutatum, Papaver insignitum, Papaver intermedium, Papaver rhoeas var. strigosum, Papaver rhoeas subsp. strigosum, Papaver roubiaei, Papaver strigosum, Papaver tenuissimum, Papaver trilobum, Papaver tumidulum

 Bloom Time: Spring to the beginning of fall

-Papaver rhoeas is a variable erect annual that grows up to 2.5 feet (75 cm) tall, forming a long-lived soil seed bank that can germinate when the soil is disturbed.
-In the northern hemisphere, it generally flowers in late spring, but other flowers frequently appear at the beginning of fall if the weather is warm enough.
+Papaver rhoeas is an erect annual plant that grows up to 2.5 feet (75 cm) tall, forming a long-lived soil seed bank that can germinate when the soil is disturbed.
+It generally flowers in late spring in the northern hemisphere, but other flowers frequently appear at the beginning of fall if the weather is warm enough.
 The flowers are large and showy, up to 4 inches (10 cm) across, with four vivid red petals, most commonly with a black spot at their base.
-The flower stem is usually covered with coarse hairs that are held at right angles to the surface.
-The capsules are hairless, obovoid in shape, less than twice as tall as wide, with a stigma at least as wide as the capsule.
+The flower stem is usually covered with coarse hairs held at right angles to the surface.
+Capsules are hairless, obovoid in shape, less than twice as tall as wide, with a stigma at least as wide as the capsule.

 How to Grow and Care